Third in a Series on Satan

 We know that Satan will ultimately be destroyed forever, and this is a comforting thought.
 But our immediate problem is to gain victory now.

-The first lesson to be learned is that no one can overcome the Devil in his own strength and wisdom.
+The first lesson to be learned is that no man can overcome the Devil in his own strength and wisdom.
 Never forget that he is “as smart as the devil.”
-This means that in any chosen field he is more astute and stronger than any mere human being.
+This means that in any chosen field he is more astute and stronger than any mere man.

 We are told—and this is true today as it has been true all through human history—that “the devil prowls around like a roaring lion, seeking someone to devour.”
-This figure of speech is given to alert us to the acuteness of our danger.
+This simile is given to alert us to the acuteness of our danger.